 We know how important financial aid is.
 That is why we have taken the time to scan the internet and find as many scholarships as possible that exist for graduate students.
 The list may not be long now, but its a start.
-We will continue to search for new scholarships that might help you fund your studies here and committ to adding every one we find.
+We will continue to search for new scholarships that might help you to fund your MSW studies.

 NASW Foundation National Programs Verne LaMarr Lyons Memorial MSW Scholarship